eclipsevortex/SubVortex/README.md

 > IMPORTANT: Do not run more than one miner per machine.
 Running multiple miners will result in the loss of incentive and emissions on all miners.

 ### Running a Validator

+> IMPORTANT: Before running a validator, be sure you have a redis up and running.
+Please see the [Redis guide](./scripts/redis/README.md) for more details.

 Similar to running a miner in the above section, navigate to the SubVortex directory and run the following to launch in PM2.